StarryLeo/starry-vim/README.md

     let g:starry_enable_ycm_on_windows = 1
 ```

 Once you have done this you will need to get vim-plug to grab the latest code from git.
-You can do this by calling `:PluginInstall!`.
+You can do this by calling `:PlugInstall`.
 You should see YouCompleteMe in the list.

 You will now have the code in your plugs directory and can proceed to compile the core.
 Change to the directory it has been downloaded to.
-If you have a vanilla install then `cd ~/.starry-vim/.vim/viplug/YouCompleteMe/` should do the trick.
-You should see a file in this directory called install.py.
+If you have a vanilla install then `cd ~/.vim/viplug/YouCompleteMe/` should do the trick.
+You should see a file in this directory called `install.py`.
 There are a few options to consider before running the installer:

   * Do you want clang support (if you don't know what this is then you likely don't need it)?
     * Do you want to link against a local libclang or have the installer download the latest for you?